sswaner/twilio-aws/README.md

 ![alt tag](./img/config-lambda-2.png)
 *code available in resources/lambda_functions/sms_message_handler.py*

+## Creating the "VoiceCallHandler"

-- Create another lambda function "VoiceCallHandler"
+- Create another lambda function

-*Please select the same runtime and IAM role as "SMSMessageHandler" and follow the same steps as "SMSMessageHandler"*
+*Please title this function "VoiceCallHandler" and repeat the same steps as "SMSMessageHandler'*

 ## In the editor screen